 Virginia’s state building codes and regulations are promulgated and regulated by the DHCD.
 Codes and regulations are adopted by the Board of Housing and Community Development and periodic amendments are utilized to update codes and incorporate new reference standards.

 Virginia’s state building codes and regulations are administered through the Virginia Uniform Statewide Building Code (USBC), and its associated standards and regulations for industrialized or modular buildings, manufactured homes and amusement devices.

-Effective July 1, 2021, Virginia adopted the 2018 I-codes as referenced in the Virginia Construction Code Part 1 and the 2018 Statewide Fire Prevention Code; and the 2017 National Electrical Code.
+Effective January 18, 2024, Virginia adopted the 2021 I-codes as referenced in the Virginia Construction Part 1 and the 2021 Statewide Fire Prevention Code; and the 2020 National Electrical Code.

 The Virginia Building Codes are updated through the code development process.
 Virginia is a leader in building and fire code development, and stakeholder input is vital to Virginia’s code development process.
 Participation is encouraged and remote participation is made possible through cdpVA.